19hours/sg-statutes/Acts/Evidence Act.md

 [8/96]

 (9) The Rules Committee constituted under the Supreme Court of Judicature Act (Cap.
-322) may make such rules as appear to it to be necessary or expedient for the purpose of giving effect to this section and for prescribing anything which may be prescribed under this section.
+322), and the Family Justice Rules Committee constituted under the Family Justice Act 2014, may make such rules as appear to it to be necessary or expedient for the purpose of giving effect to this section and for prescribing anything which may be prescribed under this section.

 [8/96]

+[Act 27 of 2014 wef 01/10/2014]

 Documentary evidence